Super Hero (film): Soundtrack

-The film soundtrack composed by Akassh, Ali Akram Shuvo and Naved Parvez.
+The film soundtrack was composed by Akassh, Ali Akram Shuvo and Naved Parvez.
 The first song of film titled "Boom Boom" was released on Live Technologies's YouTube channel on 8 June 2018 as a promotional track.
-The song sung by Protik Hasan and Shourin written by Sudip Kumar Dip and composed by Naved Parvez.
+The song was sung by Protik Hasan and Shourin written by Sudip Kumar Dip and composed by Naved Parvez.

 Release

 The film was released in 80 theatres around the country on 16 June 2018.

 Reception

 In the Dhaka Tribune, Rummana Foisal Nafiu found the film entertaining despite a clichéd plot and poor visual effects and audio.
-Nafiu was especially critical of the out-of-sync dialogue caused by low quality Automated dialogue replacement (ADR).
+Nafiu was especially critical of the out-of-sync dialogue, that caused by low quality Automated dialogue replacement (ADR).